 Become a member: If you aren’t already, be sure to sign up as a member of your union!
 There is strength in numbers.
 Membership builds our collective power to win more rights and benefits.

-Encourage others in your department to sign on to the demands: Help contact fellow academic student workers in your lab, department, or other social networks about signing on to the demands!
+Encourage others in your department to join: Help contact fellow academic student workers in your lab, department, or other social networks about joining!
 The more members that do this work, the stronger we can make our campaign as a whole.
-Email email@example.com to get connected with organizers in your area.
+Email firstname.lastname@example.org to get connected with organizers in your area.

 Attend & participate in bargaining sessions: All members are encouraged to attend bargaining sessions!
 When bargaining begins later this Spring, more information will be shared about when sessions are and how you can join.